 New infections on twigs and limbs start to become evident by early summer, appearing as small circular spots or blisters.
 As the lesions expand, the area becomes slightly depressed.

 Cankers stop enlarging in late fall and can be indistinguishable from black rot canker (caused by Botryosphareia obtusa), making isolation of the pathogen necessary for correct identification of the causal organism.
 By spring small, black pycnidia, the spore-containing structures of the fungus, appear on the smooth surface of new cankers.
 On older cankers, these may be present throughout the year.
-Cankers exhibit a scaly, papery outer bark that is often orange.
+Cankers exhibit a scaly, papery outer bark that is often orange and that can easily be peeled off of the tree.
 Tissues beneath the canker surfaces are watery or slimy and brown.
 Most cankers are not deep, extending at most to the wood.

 The fungus causes two fruit rots